George Jessome: Bandidos

 Jessome was born in Newfoundland and worked as a tow truck driver in Toronto.
 Jessome's family did not follow him to Ontario.
-Jessome lived along in a trailer at his employer's yard, Superior Towing.
+Jessome lived alone in a trailer at his employer's yard, Superior Towing.
 In 2005, he joined the Bandidos motorcycle gang.
 Jessome was a close friend of another tow truck driver, George "Crash" Kriarakis, who recruited him into the Bandidos.
 In common with many of the members of the Canadian Bandidos, a self-proclaimed "motorcycle club", Jessome did not own a motorcycle nor know how to ride one.
 Unlike many of the other Bandidos, Jessome was not interested in organized crime.
 He had a terminal case of cancer and only joined the Bandidos to provide him with friends in his last days.

 Jessome seems not to have been a successful gangster.
 The Bandidos had a joint cellphone with Telus and club records showed that Jessome was $136.66 in arrears on the phone plan.
 Jessome was once cut off midway during a phone conversation due to his inability to pay for cellphone usage.
-Peter Edwards, the crime correspondent of The Toronto Star, wrote Jessome was "laid-back and easy-going" man who spoke with "a high-pitched, screechy Martime accent".
+Peter Edwards, the crime correspondent of The Toronto Star, wrote Jessome was "laid-back and easy-going" man who spoke with "a high-pitched, screechy Maritime accent".
 Jessome liked to abuse alcohol and cocaine, but was considered to be non-threatening by those who knew him.
 Jessome was very close to James "Ripper" Fullaer, the mentor to the Toronto Bandido chapter who also dying of cancer, and spent much time comforting him in the hospital.
 Jessome was a pseudo-gangster who was not actually making any money from the Bandidos as he instead had to work 12 hour days to make his living.